Federal and State Programs, Scholarships, and Tuitions Rates

 Direct Loan Program (Unsubsidized)

 This loan program is for borrowers who do not show need for interest subsidies under the existing Direct Loan Program.
-Terms and conditions are the same as the subsidized Direct Loan Program except the Federal government pays no in-school interest subsidy.
+The eligibility conditions are the same as the subsidized Direct Loan Program.
+The Federal government does not pay an in-school interest subsidy on the unsubsidized Direct Loan.
 Like the subsidized loan, applications are available through the Financial Assistance Office.

 Direct PLUS Loan Program